corb555/YMLEditor/docs/readme.md

   ConfigFile manager described below.
 - **Utilizes PyQt6**

-**YamlConfig** provides functionality for creating, loading, updating, and saving YAML files.
+**YamlConfig** provides functionality for creating, loading, updating, and saving YAML files using PyYAML.

 - **Load / Save / Create** Provides interfaces to load and save YAML files and to create new YAML files.
 - **Get / Set Operations:** Provides simple key/value access to data fields in the YAML configuration, including